How much is your car worth?

 The CT5 Premium Luxury/Sport’s optional cornering lamps activate a lamp on the front corner when the turn signal is activated.
 The A7 Premium Plus/Prestige’s standard adaptive cornering lights turn the actual headlight unit up to several degrees, depending on steering wheel angle and vehicle speed.
 This lights a significant distance into corners at any speed.

-A power rear sunshade is optional in the A7 to help block heat and glare for the rear passengers.
+Manual rear side window sunshades are optional in the A7 to help block heat and glare for the rear passengers.
 The CT5 doesn’t offer a rear sunshade.

 The A7 has standard heated front seats.
 Heated front seats cost extra on the CT5.
 The A7 also offers optional heated rear seats to keep those passengers extremely comfortable in the winter.
 Heated rear seats aren’t available in the CT5.